salaheddinek/video-editing-py-script/README.md

 <img src="readme_photos/vid_downloader.jpg" alt="vid_downloader_img" width="250"/>

-Downloads video or part of a video using youtube-dl and ffmpeg.
+Downloads video or part of a video using yt-dlp and ffmpeg.
 For example:

 ```